janhq/cortex.cpp/README.md

 ### Build from Source

-To install CortexCPP from the source, follow the steps below:
+To install Cortex from the source, follow the steps below:

-1. Clone the CortexCPP repository [here](https://github.com/janhq/cortex.cpp).
+1. Clone the Cortex.cpp repository [here](https://github.com/janhq/cortex.cpp).
 2. Navigate to the `engine > vcpkg` folder.
 3. Configure the vpkg: